-The Adult Education department has developed and gotten approval of five Basic Skills certificates, however due to the significant impact of major events over the last 3 years (described in the next section) the department has shifted its focus to Career and Technical Education.
+The Adult Education program has developed and gotten approval of five Basic Skills certificates.
+However, due to the significant impact of major events over the last 5 years (described in the next section) the program has shifted its focus to Career and Technical Education.